CollinM/asap-sas/doc/LAB-NOTEBOOK.md

 | 10  | 41.38% | 47.19% |
 | Avg | 40.78% | 38.92% |

 Greater step size made performance worse.
-This makes sense as greater step sizes means fewer chunks being fed into the network and less overlap between chunks; therefore, less overall data going through the network.
+This makes sense as greater step sizes means fewer chunks are being fed into the network with less overlap between chunks; therefore, less overall data going through the network and less likely to observe the same in-context examples in the test set.
 Of course, 5 fewer epochs could have contributed as well, but the accuracy measure done at the end of every epoch generally shows that improvement in performance becomes smaller and smaller for every epoch past 15.
 Although, prior experiments suggest that more epochs improve performance on some essay sets.

 For the experiments in the following table, BOW min = 25, chunk size = 10, chunk step size = 5, batch = 32, epoch = 20.